 And that has made all the difference.
 (Frost lines 16-20)

-If the name of the author was included in your intro then you would include only the lines.
-Just like the example:
+If the name of the author was included in your introduction, then you would include only the lines quoted, just like in this example:

 Know the Kind of Poem

 When you are including the title of the poem in text, there are a couple of ways this could go down depending on what type of poem it is.

 - For a regular old poem, you will simply put the title in quotation marks (e.g. “The Road Not Taken”).

 - If your poem is a novel length, as in an epic poem, things get a bit different.
 In this case, you’ll italicize or underline the title (e.g. “Divine Comedy”)

 It is all about the style.
 Your reference for your works cited is going to take a different format if you found the poem online, in a book or if it’s an epic poem.
 Look at an example of each.

 This is for all published standard format poems.

 Author name (last, first).
 “Title of Poem.”
 Title of book(italicized).
 Edited by first name last name, Edition if not first, Shortened publisher name, Publication year, Page numbers.

 Poems that you find on the web that might not have a printed version.